LeDorean/churn_analysis/README.md

 The proportion of customers who leave us is greater than those who don't for the subset of customers who call customer service more than 4 times
 <img src="graphs_and_images/pdf_customer_service_calls.png">

+## Modeling

+Since the dataset has a significant amount of class imbalance I used SMOTE to create synthetic samples of the smaller class (customers who left)

+Fitted models include:
+>Logistic Regression<br>
+KNN<br>
+Decision Tree<br>
+SVC<br>

+with decision tree and svc coming in first

+I applied a gridsearch using decision tree and got a slightly better score.
+Ensemble method Random forest came in higher, so I did a grid search over that which improved my score.<br>

+## Summary

+The final model can predict 82% of all customers who leave.
+The length of calls is the greatest influence on our predictions.
+This leads me wondering whether there is some level of service interruption.
+Moving forward we should collect data on dropped calls and overall call quality.
+Additionally, we need to be more careful with our customer service, it would be wise to add a feature including the reason for their call.